-- course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program15 - proposed instructors and their highest earned qualifications for each section.
-You may also additionally note qualifications in progress.
-If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 10.2) that is identical to "Course Schedule 1", with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or work-integrated learning outcomes that contribute to the program outcomes. - Identify all requirements/options for WIL experiences in the program - Include a summary of the types of work experiences students have/will have for WIL associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program. - Explain how students are/will be evaluated against these stated learning outcomes. - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale.
+- Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or work-integrated learning outcomes that contribute to the program outcomes. - Work-integrated Learning (if applicable): - identify all requirements/options for work-integrated learning experiences in the program. - include a summary of the types of work experiences students have/will have for work-integrated learning associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - identify the learning outcomes of the work-integrated learning experiences associated with the program and - explain how students are/will be evaluated against these stated learning outcomes - indicate whether learning experience are paid or unpaid and if unpaid provide a rationale.

 - Summarize features of the program and any supporting resources to demonstrate that the knowledge and skill expectations in the six elements of the Degree Level Standard will be met. - Provide course materials for each of the proposed core courses and any bridging course.
 Identify each course by name and/or course code as per the submitted Course Schedule.
-For each of these courses include the following: - course learning outcomes and links to program learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses) - a listing/outline of major topics and/or key concepts and methodologies to be covered in the course - examples of proposed resources (textbooks, course kits, and other). - Identify the membership of the PAC, including the members' names, occupations, related credentials, professional affiliations, and employers.
+For each of these courses include the following: - course learning outcomes and links to program learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses) - a listing/outline of major topics and/or key concepts and methodologies to be covered in the course - examples of proposed resources (textbooks, course kits, and other). - Identify the membership of the Program Advisory Committee (PAC), including the members' names, occupations, related credentials, professional affiliations, and employers.
 Attach information about the schedule of meetings and copies of relevant minutes of PAC meetings.
 If no formal PAC has been formed include detailed information about a) the pre-PAC members, b) how the pre-PAC was involved in the program planning and c) the formation of the PAC.